paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 So far, we have seen how to configure both the **todoweb** frontend service and **todoapi** backend service to expose each a public HTTP endpoint.
 Now, let's assume we want to expose only the **todoweb** frontend service and configure it to use an HTTPS endpoint instead of an HTTP endpoint.
 To implement TLS termination in our Kubernetes cluster, we'll use an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) object and the [Nginx Ingress controller](https://github.com/kubernetes/ingress-nginx).
 This component is a daemon, deployed as a Kubernetes **Pod**, that watches the apiserver's /ingresses endpoint for updates to the **Ingress** resource.
 The [Nginx Ingress controller](https://github.com/kubernetes/ingress-nginx) can be used to implement patterns like path-based fanout, SSL passthrough, TLS termination, basic or digest http authentication.
 For more information, see [Advanced Ingress Configuration](https://docs.giantswarm.io/guides/advanced-ingress-configuration/)

-You can deploy the [Nginx Ingress controller](https://github.com/kubernetes/ingress-nginx) to your Kubernetes cluster on Azure by using the **kubectl** CLI or using Helm.
+You can deploy the [Nginx Ingress controller](https://github.com/kubernetes/ingress-nginx) to your Kubernetes cluster in Azure by using the **kubectl** CLI or using Helm.
 [Helm](https://docs.helm.sh/) is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.
 You can use Helm to:

  - Find and use popular software packaged as Kubernetes charts
  - Share your own applications as Kubernetes charts